Skip to main content

 This runs a scan every 5 minutes.
 Findings accumulate in .dino/watch-history.jsonl.
 You review at your pace.
 Use observe when: You’re evaluating Dino, onboarding a new API, or want to see what it finds before trusting it.

-Enforce Mode
+Enforce mode

 autonomy: